HardikHajela/Buy-N-Borrow/readme.md

 8. As a library Employee, I’d like to click a button to review the list of books requested by the bookstore
 9. As a library employee, I’d like to select a requested book I’d like to approve
 10. As a library employee, I’d like to select a requested book I’d like to reject
-As a library Employee, I’d like to click a button to approve a book requestBaljot As a library Employee, I’d like to click a button to reject a book requestBaljot As a user, I’d like to view the bookstore inventory Ebuka As a user, I’d like to view the Leddy library inventory Ebuka
+11. As a library Employee, I’d like to click a button to approve a book request As a library Employee, I’d like to click a button to reject a book requestBaljot As a user, I’d like to view the bookstore inventory Ebuka As a user, I’d like to view the Leddy library inventory Ebuka